George J. F. Clarke: Plantation on the Matanzas River

 Prior to 1802, George, now called "Jorge", helped to manage his mother's property.
 By that year, he was living in St. Augustine and served as an ensign in the urban militia.
 In 1804, he purchased from the Crown a town lot and buildings conveniently located on Marine Street, between the military barracks and the old powder magazine.
-He and his brother Charles then occupied the family land on the Matanzas River, harvesting and sawing timber trees, as well as gathering oyster shells for their lime kilns.
+He and his brother Charles then occupied the family land on the south side of the mouth of Moses Creek, alongside the Matanzas River, harvesting and sawing timber trees, as well as gathering oyster shells for their lime kilns.
 They transported the wood and lime in flatboats sent up the Matanzas River to town, supplying the government with shingles for public buildings, and providing whitewash for the exteriors of houses.

 The brothers raised corn, peas, sweet potatoes, pumpkins, and other vegetables, each on his own acreage of the plantation.
 They lived there for a few years, but as their mercantile and timber interests expanded, with new opportunities for great profits to be made at the free port of Fernandina, they moved their families and slaves in 1808 to the booming community at the north end of Amelia Island.
 Four freemen were hired to work their acreage on the Matanzas in their absence.
 "Don Jorge Clarke", his mixed-race common-law wife Flora Leslie and four children 7 to 15 years old are mentioned in an entry of the census taken at Fernandina in 1814.